JedWalton/JedWalton/README.md

 JetBrains Academy Java Backend Developer Track, 360 topics, 4 projects.

-Skilled in Java, C++, Python, SQL, Docker, Linux.
+Skilled in Java, C++, Python, SQL, Linux.

 "The computing scientist's main challenge is not to get confused by the complexities of his own making." - Edsger W. Dijkstra